Awful/Awful.app/README.md

 ## Build

-You need Xcode 11 or 12 to build and run Awful.
+You need Xcode 13 to build and run Awful.
 You can [download Xcode for free from Apple](https://developer.apple.com/download/).
 Then:

 1. Clone the repository: `git clone --recursive https://github.com/Awful/Awful.app Awful-app`
 2. Open the Xcode workspace and build away: `xed Awful-app`